Frosted Maple Rhubarb Cookies (Grain Free, Refined Sugar Free)

 Line a baking sheet with parchment paper and use a cookie scoop to form mounds on the baking sheet.

-Bake for about 12 minutes, or until they spring back when touched and are golden colored.
+Bake for about 12 minutes, or until they spring back when touched and are golden brown.

 Meanwhile, beat the frosting ingredients together and add your sweetener of choice to taste (honey, xylitol, stevia, etc.)